 “Having used reusable menstrual products for over fifteen years, choosing cloth nappies for my children was the obvious choice”

 After using cloth nappies on her first child in 2006, Kelly was inspired to help other Kiwi families make the switch to the environmentally friendly alternative.
-She began working as a cloth nappy advisor, and later began manufacturing the cloth nappies she was creating for her own children.
+She began working as a cloth nappy advisor, providing in-home consultations and demonstrations for families looking to make the transition.
+In 2010, Kelly decided to take it a step further and share her cloth nappy success and knowledge by selling her designs – Nappyneedz was born.

 Kelly still advises parents about cloth nappies, and does in-home consultations for families in the Dunedin area.
 She also has online advice forms that families living further away can fill out and she responds to.
 On top of that, she runs a blog with tonnes of info about cloth nappies, menstrual products, parenting, and environmentalism.

 Cloth nappies and reusable menstrual products are great choices for anyone who wants to cut down on waste, save money, and lessen their environmental impact.
-Using just one cloth nappy a day on one baby can divert 912 disposable nappies from landfills in a year, that’s over 136 kgs of waste!
+Using just one cloth nappy a day on one baby can divert 912 disposable nappies from landfills over 2.5 years – that’s over 136 kgs of waste!
 And using them full-time can divert 6,000!

 As Kate says, “one small thing will make a difference”, and ever-striving to be more environmentally friendly, Kelly has now started walking instead of driving short trips.